KittyGiraudel/site/_posts/2014-02-19-the-magic-circle-a-css-brain-teaser.md

 Regarding browser support, I came up with a solution working from Internet Explorer 9 gracefully degrading on Internet Explorer 8.
 As far as I know, you simply can't do this on IE 8 without images (or SVG or whatever).

 ## Game on!
 y much it.
 In a week or so, I'll update the post with my solution and I'll talk about the more creative and effective proposals you gave me.
-Surprise me guys, and be sure to have fun doing it.
+Surprise me people, and be sure to have fun doing it.
 It's a tricky CSS brain-teaser, I'm sure you're going to love it. ;)

 To help you start, I created [a very basic CodePen](http://codepen.io/HugoGiraudel/pen/cffeb2facdf797f46617e9615105f38d) you can fork and link to in the comments.